 Instructions

-- Stir constantly once it is at a rolling boil (keep the heat at medium low) and let boil for 1 minute.
+- Stir constantly once it is at a rolling boil (keep the heat at medium. lower the heat to medium low if it is bubbling violently.)

 - Turn off the heat.
-Add 1/4 cup butter to the mixture.
-Beat until melted.
+Add 2 tablespoons butter to the mixture.
+Whisk until melted.

 - Add 1 teaspoon vanilla extract and 1/2 teaspoon kosher salt.